 Who is tasked with delivering Vincent van Gogh's last letter?

-Discover the awards and nominations received by Loving Vincent.
-Explore the history of Loving Vincent and its cast and crew.
+Discover all the awards and nominations received by Loving Vincent, from Oscars to film festival honors.
+Learn how Loving Vincent and its cast and crew have been recognized by critics and the industry alike.

 90th Academy Awards 2018